dabernards/spectramax-automation/README.md

 Code was developed using Python 3.8, so your mileage may vary if using an earlier Python version.
 Ensure the following are installed:

-- python3 (3.8 or greater ideally)
+- python3 (3.8 or greater ideally).
-installation information can be found at [python.org](https://www.python.org/downloads/)
+Installation information can be found at [python.org](https://www.python.org/downloads/)
+- python packages numpy, scipy, pyyaml[^1].
+Install packages using `python3 pip3 install numpy scipy pyyaml`

-- python packages numpy, scipy, pyyaml[^pip is installed in python 3.4 or greater (check at command line with 'python3 -m pip --version')] install packages using 'python3 pip3 install numpy scipy pyyaml'
+[^1]: pip is installed in python 3.4 or greater (check at command line with 'python3 -m pip --version')

 ## Data Processing Flow
 1. Find pairs of .txt and .spec files in current directory -- these will be processed